|California Settlers Places Tremont CA|

 The Gordon brothers were also responsible for most of the inside woodwork.
 Some items of furniture for the church were bought, some hand constructed and others donated by Hale's and Breuners' stores in Sacramento.

-The classic country church design was said to be in the Dutch Renaissance style, and it was named the Tremont Westminster Church (of the Presbyterian persuasion) when dedicated on April 25 in 1871.
+The classic country church design was said to be in the Dutch Renaissance style, and it was named the Tremont Westminster Church (of the Presbyterian persuasion) when dedicated on April 25 in 1871 and was active until 1921.
 Because the church still wasn't paid for, the Tremont Mite Society continued on, meeting and collecting donations.
 Mrs. Hyde was the society's first president.

 One local woman, Thelma Dietrich, was 101 in 2013, remembers attending Sunday school at the church in the early 1900s.
 At first, traveling pastors served the church; eventually it gained a resident pastor, Reverend Fairbairn.
 However, with the arrival of motor vehicles, the church didn't have the congregational size to support a pastor, and regular church services ended in 1912.
 Still, the Society worked to keep the building up and occasional weddings and funerals were held there over the years.